 \subsubsection{Segmentation \& Editing}

 The timeline of the scene segmentation and editing is illustrated in Fig.~\ref{fig:seg_time}.

-\textbf{Scene Segmentation.} Scene segmentation refers to the division of an observed scene into distinct components, where each component represents a different semantic category.
-Compared to 2D segmentation, 3D segmentation meets the operational and navigational demands of robots in real-world environments more effectively.
-3DGS offers an innovative scene representation to achieve 3D semantic segmentation from 2D images.
-We categorize existing 3DGS segmentation methods based on two criteria: \textit{(i)} the modeling method of 3DGS semantic representation, \textit{(ii)} the method to maintain consistent semantic labels across multiple 2D image inputs, as shown in Table~\ref{tab:Semantic Segmentation}.
-Specifically, semantic representation modeling methods can be classified into three types: semantic labels, feature embedding, and MLP.
-The first two methods incorporate semantic labels and feature embeddings into 3D Gaussian primitives as their additional attributes, while the third method employs an MLP network for semantic modeling.
-Moreover, current 3DGS segmentation methods rely on SAM model~\cite{kirillov2023segment} to provide 2D semantic labels for open vocabulary segmentation.
-Since the SAM model can only ensure semantic consistency within a single image, corresponding semantic regions across different images may not be consistently labeled, which leads to ambiguities in 3D semantic modeling.
-To address this issue, existing 3DGS works employ prior, contrastive learning, or 3D spatial association to achieve multi-view semantic consistency for 3D semantic segmentation.
+\textbf{Scene Segmentation.} Scene segmentation divides an observed scene into distinct components, each representing a unique semantic category.
+Unlike 2D segmentation, 3D segmentation better addresses the operational and navigational needs of robots in real-world environments.
+3DGS provides an advanced scene representation framework that enables 3D semantic segmentation based on 2D images.
+We categorize current 3DGS segmentation methods by two main criteria: \textit{(i)} the modeling approach for 3DGS semantic representation and \textit{(ii)} methods for maintaining consistent semantic labels across multiple 2D image inputs, as outlined in Table~\ref{tab:Semantic Segmentation}.
+Specifically, semantic representation approaches fall into three categories: semantic labels, feature embeddings, and MLP-based models.
+The first two incorporate semantic labels and feature embeddings directly into 3D Gaussian primitives as additional attributes, while the third relies on an MLP network for semantic modeling.